tfitz237/stardew-mp-save-editor/README.md

 # Stardew Valley Farmhand Management
 This utility is a stand alone save editor which allows users to add and manage more than four players in a multiplayer save file from Stardew Valley.
 No modifications or frameworks for Stardew Valley, such as SMAPI, are required for this functionality, and up to 8 players can be added to a vanilla multiplayer game.

+# NOTICE
+## This save editor is more than likely no longer stable as it was created before Stardew Valley 1.5.
+USE AT YOUR OWN RISK.

 [![Build Status](https://travis-ci.org/tfitz237/stardew-mp-save-editor.svg?branch=master)](https://travis-ci.org/tfitz237/stardew-mp-save-editor)

 ## Getting Started